ibrahimadlani/sponsors-club-backend/docs/architecture/data-model.md

 - The models inherit from a shared base with UUID identifiers and automatic timestamps, simplifying replication across environments. 【F:users/models.py†L19-L28】【F:athletes/models.py†L14-L33】
 - The `Subscription` model enforces an XOR constraint: a subscription is linked either to an organisation or to an agent, but never to both simultaneously. 【F:payments/models.py†L81-L124】
+- `Organisation.owner` references the `Collaborator` representing the owner, so ownership and collaborator permissions always stay aligned (see `organisations/models.py`).
 - Contract revisions maintain a many-to-many relationship to clauses via `clauses_changed`, allowing the product to track exactly which provisions were proposed and subsequently versioned. 【F:contracts/models.py†L123-L214】
 - `User` inherits from `PermissionsMixin`, keeping Django's native relations with groups and permissions (`auth_group`, `auth_permission`); they are not detailed here but remain available in the database. 【F:users/models.py†L8-L18】